huangzehao/preprint-beacon-chrome-extension/README.md

 **Acknowledgment:** Thank you to arXiv for use of its open access interoperability.

+**Note:** The motivation of this project is to experience the paired programming ability of GPT-4.
+The vast majority of the code in this project is implemented by GPT-4.

 ## Preview
 Randomly pick several authors for preview.
 ![preview](imgs/preview.png)